vacp2p/rfc/waku.md

 **PoW bad for heterogenerous devices:**

 Proof of work is a poor spam prevention mechanism.
 A mobile device can only have a very low PoW in order not to use too much CPU / burn up its phone battery.
 This means someone can spin up a powerful node and overwhelm the network.

-**Mailserver trusted connection:**

-A mailserver has a direct TCP connection, which means they are trusted to send traffic.
-This means a malicious or malfunctioning mailserver can overwhelm an individual node.

 ### Censorship resistance